What is von Willebrand disease?

 If you have von Willebrand disease, your symptoms will vary depending on which type of the disease you have.
 The most common symptoms that occur in all three types include:

 - easy bruising

 - excessive nose bleeds

 - abnormally heavy bleeding during menstruation

-Desmopressin (DDVAP) is the drug recommended for types 1 and 2A.
-DDVAP stimulates the release of VWF from the body’s cells.
-Common side effects include headache, low blood pressure, and a fast heart rate.
+Your doctor may prescribe desmopressin (DDAVP), which is a drug recommended for types 1 and 2A.
+DDAVP stimulates the release of VWF from your body’s cells.
+Common side effects include a headache, low blood pressure, and fast heart rate.

-Aminocaproic acid and tranexamic are both drugs that steady the clots formed by platelets.
-These drugs are used before invasive surgeries or to treat individuals with type 1 von Willebrand.
+Aminocaproic acid and tranexamic acid are drugs that help steady clots formed by platelets.
+Doctors often prescribe them to people who are undergoing invasive surgery.
+Your doctor may also prescribe them if you have type 1 von Willebrand disease.
 Common side effects include nausea, vomiting, and clot complications.

 If you have any form of Von Willebrand disease, it’s important to avoid drugs that can increase your risk of bleeding and complications.
 For example, avoid aspirin and nonsteroidal anti-inflammatory drugs, such as ibuprofen and naproxen.